omeraloni/PyBinaryStream/README.md

 # PyBinaryStream
-A C#-like binary stream python port.
+A C#-like binary stream python interface.

 Can be used to serialize/de-serialize primitive types over any byte stream (e.g. file, network stream, etc.)